e-puck2/Create_Eclipse_e-puck2/Windows 32bits/ReadMe.txt

 	new Eclipse_Mobots folder.

+5)	Unzip Workspace.zip and copy the Workspace folder next to the Tools folder of Eclipse_Mobots

-5)	Edit the Eclipse_Mobots.bat script and verify if the paths are correct for
+6)	Edit the Eclipse_Mobots.bat script and verify if the paths are correct for

 	your installation.

-6)	Execute Eclipse_Mobots.exe and install thought the menu
+7)	Execute Eclipse_Mobots.exe and install thought the menu

 	Help -> Install new software the plugin C/C++ GDB Hardware Debugging located

 	in CDT Optional Features

-6)	It’s done
+8)	It’s done